 Webinar: 27th Nov 2020

 SPACE International held an online event in Dublin, Ireland, on Friday, 27th November.

 Hear from international survivors and activists about their experiences of prostitution, their thoughts on how Ireland can continue to combat sexual exploitation, and why they seek to replicate Irish-style legislation in their own nations.

 The event featured four speakers from across the globe:

 - Marian Hatcher from Chicago, USA, is a survivor of sex trafficking and domestic violence.
 She has worked with the Cook County Sheriff’s Office for the past 13 years, where she is the Senior Project Manager for the Office of Public Policy, as well as the Human Trafficking Coordinator.
 In 2016, she was awarded a Presidential Lifetime Achievement Award for Volunteer Service by President Barack Obama.

 - Mickey Meji from Cape Town, South Africa, is a survivor of the sex trade and a leading human rights activist.
 She has served as Africa Delegate for the UNAIDS Programme Coordinating Board NGO Delegation, and as Sector Leader for the South African National AIDS Council.
 Her vison of a world where no woman or girl is bought, sold or exploited has led her to found the first ever survivor movement in Africa, the Survivor Empowerment and Support Programme.

-Salome Mbugua will moderate the event.
+Salome Mbugua moderated the event.
 Salome is a gender equality activist and human rights advocate.
 She is the founder of AkiDwA, the migrant women’s network in Ireland, and a member of the Irish Human Rights and Equality Commission.